Dhii/structs/README.md

 ## Introduction

-Often times our code needs to move sets of data around between various units.
-These can be data models, database records, configuration, etc. Due to missing features in PHP (at the time of writing), the only way to have these data sets be immutable **and** type-safe is to declare a class with `protected` properties and define corresponding getter methods for each property.
+Often times our code needs to move sets of data around between various units; data models, database records, configuration, nodes, etc. Due to missing features in PHP (at the time of writing), the only way to have these data sets be immutable **and** type-safe is to declare a class with `protected` properties and define corresponding getter methods for each property.

-It's also a common occurrence that these data sets are required to be hydrated from a simpler data type, such as a native PHP `array`, or de-hydrated into one.
-Implementing this logic for each data set class is a cumbersome task.
+Furthermore, is common to require such data sets to be instantiated from a simpler data type, such as a native PHP `array`, or converted int one, especially when dealing with PHP built-in functions or third party libraries.

-This package introduces a user-land version of structs; data-only classes that are type-safe and immutable, with the added benefit of being easily serialized and un-serialized.
+It's quite a cumbersome task to implement getters, immutable copy setters and conversion methods.
+That's why this package exists; it introduces a user-land version of structs: data-only classes that are type-safe, immutable, can be converted to and from associative arrays, as well as being fully serializable.

 ## Usage

-Extend the `Struct` abstract class and declare the property types by implementing `getPropTypes()`:
+Extend the `Struct` abstract class and declare the `propTypes()`:

 ```php
 use Dhii\Structs\Struct;